 In order to notify an AF of AKMA service disablement, the NEF shall send an HTTP POST request message to the AF with the request body including the ServiceDisableNotif data structure.

-Upon reception of this notification request, the AF shall acknowledge its successful reception by sending a response message with an HTTP "204 No Content" status code and may stop providing the AKMA service to the UE.
+Upon reception of this notification request, the AF shall acknowledge its successful reception by sending a response message with an HTTP "204 No Content" status code.

 On failure, the AF shall take proper error handling actions, as specified in clause 5.14.7, and respond to the NEF with an appropriate error status code.